mholling/nswtopo/README.md

 # Prerequisites

+The preferred operating system for *nswtopo* is a Unix-style OS such as Linux or macOS.
+These systems have conventional command-line interfaces.
+Operation in Windows is possible but you're more likely to encounter problems, since I do not frequently test the software in a Windows environment.

 The following software is required in order to run *nswtopo*:

 * The [*Ruby* programming language](https://www.ruby-lang.org).
 You'll need at least Ruby 2.5.